susam/devil/README.md

     sequence over and over again.

  4. Another example of a repeatable Devil key sequence is `, f f f` which moves the cursor word by multiple characters.
+A few other examples of repeatable keys are `, k k k` to kill lines, `, / / /` to undo changs, etc. Type `C-h v devil-repeatable-keys RET` to see the complete list of repeatable keys.

  5. Type `, s` and watch Devil translate it to `C-s` and invoke incremental search.